-Where in any year Chatham Grammar School For Girls receives more applications for places than there are places available, a waiting list will operate until at least late October.
-This will be maintained by the University of Kent Academies Trust and it will be open to any parent /carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.
+Where in any year Chatham Grammar receives more applications for places than there are places available, a waiting list will operate.
+This will be maintained by the University of Kent Academies Trust and it will be open to any parent /carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application, and where the child has been assessed as selective.
 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to young people on the waiting list in accordance with the oversubscription criteria.

-The Chatham Grammar School for Girls will establish and publish arrangements for appeals against non-admission, including an independent statutory Appeals Panel.
-For any further questions or information regarding admissions for Year 7 please contact our Admission Manager Penny Walshe on 01634 851262 or email Penny via firstname.lastname@example.org.
+For any further questions or information regarding admissions please contact our Admission Team on 01634 851262 or email firstname.lastname@example.org

 1 For this criterion, ‘brother or sister’ includes any whole or half-brother or sister by blood or by adoption, and any step or foster brother or sister who lives permanently with the child for whom the application is being made at the date of the application. ii Distance will be measured by the shortest available safe walking route between home and school as measured by the council’s geographical information system.
 Those living closer to the school will receive the higher priority.
 Medway Council’s Geographical Information System measures the start point, end point and distance of each route in the following way.
 The start point The centre point of the road closest to the centre point of the pupil’s home address.
 The centre point of the pupil’s address is a grid reference taken from Ordnance Survey Mapping.
 The end point The centre point of the road or path closest to a defined point on the school site represented by a grid reference for the school defined within the geographical information system.
 The same end point is used for everybody.
 The distance The shortest available route between the start point and the end point using the centre point of streets and any other available safe walking routes.
 In a situation where there is no available safe walking route between a child’s home and the school, an appropriate route on the road network will be used, purely to prioritise admission.
 In these circumstances there would be no expectation that the walk should be the one taken, or that it is a ‘safe walking route’.
 It is important to note that any roads that have been built recently (particularly in new developments) may not be included on the network.
 If this is the case, the measurement will start from the nearest available road on the network from the property.
 In the event that a decision to offer a place has to be made between two applicants who cannot otherwise be separated, a random allocation will be made by drawing the name out of a hat.